opendaylight/docs/docs/getting-started-guide/project-release-notes/alto.rst

 Migration
 ---------

-Migration with data from Boron to Carbon isn't supported.
+Migration with data from Boron isn't supported.

 Compatibility
 -------------